 - You could use heated towel rails, complete with pegs for tea towels — there is a range of radiator companies providing designs that can make the most of the tightest of spaces

 - Underfloor heating (UFH) is another popular choice for even and comfortable heat.
-Opting for an electric system as opposed to a water heated system means you can tackle the installation on a DIY basis.
+Opting for an electric underfloor heating system as opposed to a water heated system means you can tackle the installation on a DIY basis, but it's more expensive to run.

 Good ventilation will ensure your kitchen is a pleasant place to be, removing smells and steam and keeping the temperature even.

-The size and strength of your extractor hood or fan will largely depend on the floor area and how much cooking you do.
+The size and strength of your cooker hood or fan will largely depend on the floor area and how much cooking you do.

 Before your new kitchen is fitted, first fix electrical work needs to be carried out.
 Your electrician will need to check the existing system, as in many renovation projects a complete rewire is called for anyway.